 Internal Causes of Discolored Teeth:

-Mottled enamel: In recent years, there has been an reported increase in this form of tooth discoloration.
+Mottled enamel: In recent years, there has been a reported increase in this form of tooth discoloration.
 It appears as white/yellowish patches on the surface of your teeth.
 It is the end result of Fluorosis.
 This is caused by excessive ingestion of fluoride during early tooth development.
 Fortunately, Fluorosis is relatively uncommon.
 It is seen in areas where uncontrolled sources of water are regularly used.
 This type of water, such as water from private wells, is often rich in fluoride salts.

 Systemic Fluorides: Ingestion of the prescribed amount of fluoride during enamel-forming stages (birth through 10 years of age) will strengthen your enamel.
 This makes your teeth more resistant to the acids excreted by your natural bacteria.
-These bacteria’s byproducts are what cause dental cavities.
+These bacterial byproducts are what cause dental cavities.
 Most municipalities in the United States have recognized this fact and add fluoride (one part per million) to their drinking water.
-This, in part with increased awareness of the importance of dental hygiene and regular dental visits is responsible for the reduction of the dental decay in the United States.
+This, in part with increased awareness of the importance of dental hygiene and regular dental visits is responsible for the reduction of dental decay in the United States.
 Second only to smallpox vaccine; fluoride has been recognized as the most effective single agent against infectious disease in the developed world.
-Remember, only after the common cold, is tooth decay the most common disease afflicting people around the world.
+Remember, only after the common cold, is tooth decay the most common disease affecting people around the world.

 The increase of water-softening devices and bottled water in health-conscious families deprives many young people from the protective advantages of fluoride.
 Due to clever marketing and scare tactics, many people no longer drink directly from the tap.
 As a result, they miss the added fluoride and become susceptible to tooth decay.
 If you do not drink tap water, or you do not believe you are getting the appropriate amount of fluoride from your drinking water, you should consult a member of our staff to discuss ways to safely supplement your fluoride intake.